 CCM Trial New User Signup (formerly CE)

 Harness Cloud Cost Management (CCM) is a solution that provides engineers and DevOps granular detail of their resource consumption hourly.
 CCM is designed to bring cloud cost analysis and management into the hands of the engineers consuming cloud resources.
+It empowers your teams to monitor the costs of your cloud infrastructure and microservices in real-time.

 Once the trial period ends, it provides an additional 15-days grace period.
-However, during the grace period, you will not be able to drill-down into the details of your costs.
+However, during the grace period, you will not be able to drill down into the details of your costs.

 Before You Begin